 Jamison Square Fountain

-Location: Jamison Square, between NW Kearney & Johnson, and NW 10th & 11th Avenues
+Jamison Square, between NW Kearney and Johnson, and NW 10th and 11th Avenues

 This water feature in Portland's Pearl District is named for the late William Jamison.
 The fountain is a focal point of the square on hot summer days, simulating a shallow tidal pool.
 Water cascades from stone joints into low pools.
 The fountain continuously recirculates treated water.
 Energy efficient pumps and motors keep the water flowing in this fountain.